We stared at pieces of plastic strewn around our campsite. Chunks of bread lie here and there but we gathered two of our three loaves had gone.

 - Don’t be fooled by the weather.
 It may change instantaneously so be prepared for the worst.
 Days may be warm and pleasant; nights can be freezing cold.
 Bring warm clothes and a proper sleeping bag.

-- Although El Chaltén isn’t a big town, there are some quality shops where you can buy tents, proper clothes and other trekking gear (all of which doesn’t come cheap).
+- Although El Chaltén isn’t a big town, there are some quality shops where you can buy tents, proper clothes and other trekking gear (all of which don’t come cheap).

-- Best time of the year for hiking and climbing is November-April, summer in the Southern Hemisphere (note it gets very busy in January/February).
+- The best time of the year for hiking and climbing is November-April, summer in the Southern Hemisphere (note it gets very busy in January/February).

 - Los Glaciares National Park is becoming increasingly popular, which threatens to pollute the waters.
 Bring organic soap and use the outhouses, or make a toilet far from any waterway to prevent contributing to this pollution.